msg4ashish/payroll-processing-system-springboot/README.md

 ## Pre-requisite

-Eclipse or Intellij IDE.
+- Eclipse or Intellij IDE.
 If using Elipse IDE, then install Spring Tool Suite 4.
+- Mysql server

 ## How to build and run

 - Import the project (import as maven project, if using eclipse) in IDE.